CARRIER SERVICE UPDATES

 Finland – Strike

-Update: The designated operator of Finland, Posti Jakelu Ltd, asks us to inform other Union member countries and their designated operators that the PAM Service Union has called a strike from 5.00 local time on 17 February to 5.00 local time on 20 February 2025.
+Update: The designated operator of Finland, Posti Jakelu Ltd, informed that the PAM Service Union has called a strike from 5.00 local time on 17 February to 5.00 local time on 20 February 2025.
 This strike may lead to delays of a few days in the handling of mail that requires customs clearance.
-Posti thanks all Union member countries and their designated operators for their understanding.

 Belgium |National Strike - Updated 2/18/25